rdkcentral/Lightning-ui/docs/ColorShift.md

 Returns the current options for the correction tag as an `array`.

 ### settings
-Returns the current settings of the Color Shift component as an `object`.
+Returns the current settings of the ColorShift component as an `object`.

 ### autoColorShift
 Returns the current value of the autoColorShift property.

-### rangeInputTags
+### stepperTags
-Returns the rangeInput `tags` that the Color Shift component is using.
-This returns an `array` of all the range input components the Color Shift component is using.
+Returns the Stepper `tags` that the ColorShift component is using.
+This returns an `array` of all the range input components the ColorShift component is using.

 ### correctionTag
-Returns the correction `tag` that the Color Shift component is using.
+Returns the correction `tag` that the ColorShift component is using.

 ### brightnessTag
-Returns the brightness `tag` that the Color Shift component is using.
+Returns the brightness `tag` that the ColorShift component is using.

 ### contrastTag
-Returns the contrast `tag` that the Color Shift component is using.
+Returns the contrast `tag` that the ColorShift component is using.

 ### gammaTag
-Returns the gamma `tag` that the Color Shift component is using.
+Returns the gamma `tag` that the ColorShift component is using.

-### rangeInputComponent
+### StepperComponent
-Returns the rangeInput component `type` that is used.
+Returns the Stepper component `type` that is used.

 ### correctionComponent
 Returns the correction component `type` that is used.